dhardestylewis/terrain_aggregator/README.md

 # Alternatives
 `/bin/psql` is available on Stampede2 without relying on Singularity/Docker.
-We have not tested here an initiation of PostgreSQL database using strictly this installation.
+We have not tested here strictly using the pre-installed PostgreSQL software to initiate a database instance.

 # This installation method was inspired by [sshh12/venmo-research](https://github.com/sshh12/venmo-research)